rossturner/king-under-the-mountain/readme.md

 ## Build / Framework

-This game is written in Java using [LibGDX](https://github.com/libgdx/libgdx/wiki)
+This game is written in Java (currently version 17) using [LibGDX](https://github.com/libgdx/libgdx/wiki)

 LibGDX uses Gradle as a build tool, so you'll need to run `gradlew build` at least once (though not for general development).